 What is the Right Font for Your Book Cover?

 Fonts are like apps.
 There's one for every occasion.
-Some are whimsical and breezy and would be great for fantasy or romance books.
+Some are whimsical and breezy; fitting for fantasy or romance books.
 Others are downright terrifying — perfect for a psycho-thriller or horror tale.

 Fonts are also among the first things your readers see when they look at your book.
-Eyes are naturally drawn to words written in big letters (AKA: Your Title), and you want to make sure potential readers get the right first impression when they see the title of the book.
+Eyes are naturally drawn to words written in big letters, and you want to make sure potential readers get the right first impression when they see the title of the book.

 Just take a look at the cover above for Don't Cry Murder.
-That font screams bloody murder.
+That font points perfectly toward a twisted, thrilling plot.
 As for the font of Priest of Bones, it actually resembles bones.

-PRO TIP: If you ever get unsure about what images are good for your genre… Check out what your competition's book covers look like.
+Pro tip: If you ever get unsure about what images are suitable for your genre, check out what your competition's book covers look like.
 You shouldn't copy them exactly (the goal is to stand out a bit), but at least you'll get a great idea of what to use.

-Take American Psycho for instance.
+Take American Psycho, for instance.
 The cover art depicts a man in a business suit with blood covering his eyes.
-And if you've read the book (or seen the movie), you know this image fits.
+If you've read the book (or seen the movie), you know this image fits perfectly.

-But what if you replaced the picture with a machete-wielding man in coveralls and hockey mask?
-It’s horror/thriller right?
-But it’s another image for another story.
+But what if you replaced the picture with a machete-wielding man in overalls and a hockey mask?
+Still a horror/thriller, right?
+However, that's another image for another story.

 Should You Include Deeper Messages within Your Cover?

-Some authors take a neat approach to their book cover ideas through the use of subtle messaging.
-This can be a very powerful tool to persuade observant readers to buy your book.
-Some of these deeper messages have come in the form of plot foreshadowing, holographic book covers, and even cryptic ciphers leading to the Langley–the CIA's very own backyard!
+Some authors take a neat approach to their book cover design through the use of subtle messaging.
+Some of these deeper messages have come in the form of plot foreshadowing, holographic book covers, and even cryptic ciphers leading to the CIA's very own backyard!

-The lonely dinosaur in All My Friends are Dead is a lighthearted way to symbolize the serious topic of death.
+The lonely dinosaur in All My Friends are Dead is a lighthearted way to symbolize the more weighty topic of death.

-With The Godfather, you see the marionette in the upper right hand corner…because we all know the Don pulls the strings.
+With The Godfather, you see the marionette in the upper right-hand corner.
+That’s because we all know that the Don pulls the strings.

 Should You Make Your Cover Simpler and More Minimalistic?

 I know I'm not the only one who's run across a book cover that has just got way too much going on.
-And in all reality, these kind of turn me away from the book.
+These sorts of covers turn me, and most readers, away from the book.
 I'm not trying to play Where's Waldo when looking at a book cover (unless it's a Where's Waldo book).

-Sometimes, simpler book cover ideas are the best options.
-And even for more complicated covers, you want to remove anything that might be an unwanted distraction or unnecessary clutter.
+Sometimes, more straightforward book cover ideas are the best options.
+Even for more complicated covers, you want to remove anything that might be an unwanted distraction or unnecessary clutter.
 Even eliminating a subtitle can make a big difference from a design perspective.